abcwcm/Hajjar2021_Blood/README.md

 # Methods and VCF files related to Fassel, Chen, Ruise, Kumar, DeSancho and Hajjar (2021).
-Blood
+Blood.

 The Applied Bioinformatics Core analyzed DNA sequencing data generated after long-range PCR of the AnnexinA2 (ANXA2) gene.
 There were samples from three different groups of patients: 1) healthy patients, 2) patients withthrombosis and normal levels of ANXA2, and 3) patients with thrombosis and low or undetectable levels of ANXA2.
 Following the Broad Institute’s/GATK best practices, variants were identified, annotated, and manually explored.